 I was lucky.
 In 2008 I was fortunate to present my first paper to Joe Labuz, then editor of ASCE’s Journal of Geotechnical and Geoenvironmental Engineering.
 Joe had the technical knowledge and self-confidence to override a negative recommendation from one of his reviewers, realizing that this reviewer knew nothing about dynamical systems theory.
 Joe also took me up on my suggestion to have the paper reviewed by a professor of applied mathematics–the results of that mathematician’s review turned out to be worth their weight in gold.

 Like Joe Labuz, Peter Clayton at Geotechnique, Chandrakant Desai and Musharraf Zaman at the International Journal of Geomechanics were three other technically very strong, self-confident editors, able to override less than skillful assessments from one or two of their reviewers.
 Some of these reviewers, apart from an expected lack of knowledge of dynamical system theory occasionally betrayed what struck me as a surprising and completely unexpected lack of understanding of the basis of the scientific method (i.e., that in science, the only thing that counts is whether predictions from theory match experimental data and that one’s own subjective opinions, i.e., biases, play little to no role).
-A few seemed ignorant of basic calculus and probability theory (for example one reviewer did not even know the chain rule).
+A few reviewers also seemed surprisingly ignorant of basic calculus and probability theory (for example one reviewer did not even know the chain rule).

 Strangely, this seemed particularly true of some of the assessors at Geotechnique and the ASCE’s Journal of Geotechnical and Geoenvironmental Engineering.
-And unfortunately for me, due to a change, these journals are now piloted by editors (Alexander Puzrin and Patrick Fox respectively) who seem to lack the technical confidence needed to make their own independent decisions regardless of what their assessors say.
+And unfortunately for me, due to a change, these journals were now piloted by editors (Alexander Puzrin and Patrick Fox respectively) who seem to lack the technical confidence needed to make their own independent decisions regardless of what their assessors said.
 Bureaucrat gate-keepers, both failed the acid test of a new idea.

 In general, the reaction from the academic community has been, with the exception of a few “stalwarts,” one of “stunned silence” or perhaps more accurately I should say, “studied silence.”
 The history of science shows that this reaction, unfortunately, is to be expected.
 As Max Planck said wryly: “A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.”